shreyagupta30/diagnostic-tool/README.md

     * Arithematic tasks
     * Visual Tasks
     * Motor tasks
-2. Learned machine will then be used for Emotional Profiling.
+2. Learned machine will then be used for Emotional profiling.
 3. Hence, fine tuned machine by using ***transfer learning*** will be used to give ***muli-labelling output***.

-### tasks
+### Tasks

 #### Week1: